bluele/forge-tx-replay/README.md

 $ forge install https://github.com/bluele/forge-tx-replay
 ```

-### Example-1: Replay a failed transaction corresponding to a given txHash
+### Example-1: Replay a failed transaction with txHash

 *You can see the full example code in the [test](./test) directory.*